benjamin-heasly/gold-lab-nwb-conversions/pyramid/docs/phy-plexon-demo/README.md

       match_pattern: phy_clusters
 ```

-The first, [BasicInfoPlotter](https://github.com/benjamin-heasly/gold-lab-nwb-conversions/blob/main/pyramid/src/pyramid/plotters/standard_plotters.py#L35), shows Pyramid's overall progress parsing trials, and has a Quit button.
+The first plot, a [BasicInfoPlotter](https://github.com/benjamin-heasly/gold-lab-nwb-conversions/blob/main/pyramid/src/pyramid/plotters/standard_plotters.py#L35), shows Pyramid's overall progress parsing trials, and has a Quit button.

-Two [SpikeEventPlotter](https://github.com/benjamin-heasly/gold-lab-nwb-conversions/blob/main/pyramid/src/pyramid/plotters/standard_plotters.py#L486)s.
-The first shows Plexon spikes from all channels, with the trial number on the vertical axis.
+Two [SpikeEventPlotter](https://github.com/benjamin-heasly/gold-lab-nwb-conversions/blob/main/pyramid/src/pyramid/plotters/standard_plotters.py#L486)s show spikes as rasters, with the trial number on the vertical axis.

+The first SpikeEventPlotter shows Plexon spikes from all channels.
 Only spikes assigned to Plexon unit 1 are shown.
 The plexon channels are color-coded in the legend.

 ![Pyramid SpikeEventsPlotter for Plexon spikes.](images/plexon-spike-events.png "Pyramid Plexon SpikeEventsPlotter")

 The second SpikeEventPlotter shows spikes from Phy.
-All clusters are shown, with the trial number on the vertical axis.
+All clusters are shown together.

 ![Pyramid SpikeEventsPlotter for Phy spikes.](images/phy-spike-events.png "Pyramid PhySpikeEventsPlotter")

 So far, the Plexon and Phy spike events don't seem to correspond.
 This might just be a bad choice of sample data.
+It would be cool to find a nicer-looking example!

 ## running it